nice-jpg/nTrace/README.md

 Trace construction is internal to each Bines agent.
 Callers create and run `AgentRuntime` normally; no trace object or trace identifier is passed through public constructors.
-Before each `run_turn`, the agent replaces its sole active trace and records the current `session_id`. `resume_turn` keeps that active trace.
+Before each `run_turn`, the agent replaces its sole active trace, records the current `session_id`, and marks it as a user-input root boundary.
+The server never folds that boundary into an older active trace. `resume_turn` keeps the active trace and does not create a new user-input boundary.
 Each dynamic collector owns an independent trace and does not inherit client execution context.
-The server infers parent/child relationships from host-span timing and persists the resulting trace tree.
+Collectors do not carry the user-input boundary; the server infers their parent/child relationships from host-span timing and recent tool calls, then persists the resulting trace tree.

 For every model iteration, the first trace middleware emits a host start from `before_model`, the last trace middleware collects the prepared state and emits the